 Planting begins in earnest today.
 Purchased all our bedding plants and will have them in the gardens by this evening.
 The soil has been setting fallow for two weeks now and is weed free.
 Hopefully it will stay that way.

-I really enjoy working in the dirt but by noon the sun is right over head and just too hot for me.
-I'll do inside work and then after chores work in the gardens until sunset.
-We weed and work them after planting in the early morning before chores.
 Our goat kids are really getting big and Mom's are ready for them to be weaned.
 Two of our babies will go to their new homes this coming weekend.
 Bluto, pictured below, has become our favorite.
 He has a great personality and would rather hang with people than eat.
 He loves to ride in the wheelbarrow when we hay the rest of the animals.
 He will jump into the wheelbarrow from their feeder and ride until we make him get out.
 They are great fun at this age :)

 One thing we need to get is to shear the alpacas.
 I've been watching shearing videos on youtube.
 Looks easy but I have a feeling that's not going to be the case.
 They have adjusted to living here and are hesitantly social.
 They will eat treats out of our hand but really prefer not to be touched.
 They lead well once they are haltered and get along with the sheep just fine.
 Once they are sheared we will introduce them to the big pasture with all of the sheep.